 The best online paralegal programs provide flexible and affordable education to begin a career as a paralegal.
 The duties of a paralegal are often strenuous, time-consuming, yet rewarding at the same time.
 Paralegals perform legal research for lawyers or attorneys in either law offices, organizations, corporations, or any legal departments or courts.
-They may assist lawyers in filing materials such as in motions, memoranda, pleadings, and briefings in various court systems.
+They may assist lawyers in filing materials such as motions, memoranda, pleadings, and briefings in various court systems.

-A paralegal may have to perform interviews of clients, help review legal documents, and travel to court as a representative of their company.
+A paralegal may have to perform interviews of clients, help review legal documents, and travel to court as a representative of the company.
 To become a paralegal, an associate degree or certificate in paralegal studies is generally needed for this position.
 However, some employers may require paralegals to earn a bachelor’s degree in a relevant field.
 The best online paralegal programs will provide the legal support needed to become a great Paralegal.

-To help kickstart an exciting career path in paralegal studies, paralegals should know legal terminology and principles of law, have excellent written and oral communication skills, able to work in a team setting and be proficient in basic computer programs such as Microsoft Office.
+To help kickstart an exciting career path in paralegal studies, paralegals should know legal terminology and principles of law, have excellent written and oral communication skills, able to work in a team setting, and be proficient in basic computer programs such as Microsoft Office.
 There are many schools that will provide the learning needed to become a great paralegal.
 Some schools may also offer internships or practicum experiences for a more hands-on approach.
 Below are the top online paralegal associate degree programs.

 1. Purdue Global